CpanelInc/Paper_Lantern_Customizations/README.md

 These styles are for use with cPanel & WHM version 11.46 or higher.
 Before beginning, ensure that you have an installation of cPanel & WHM that has completed the Getting Started Wizard and license check.
 For more information about how to get set up, please reference http://documentation.cpanel.net/display/ALD/Installation+Guide

-The following instructions assume that you have root or reseller access to your cPanel & WHM server, that you have the means of using SSH and that you are familir with the BASH command line.
+The following instructions assume that you have root access to your cPanel & WHM server, that you have the means of using SSH and that you are familiar with the BASH command line.

 ### Steps
 1. SSH into your cPanel & WHM server and